FreeCAD/FreeCAD-documentation/wiki/Manual_Introduction.md

 # Manual:Introduction
-{{Manual   *TOC}}
+{{Manual:TOC}}

 ![150\|center](images/Crystal_Clear_manual.png )

-[FreeCAD](http   *//www.freecadweb.org) is a free, open source parametric 3D modeling application.
+[FreeCAD](http://www.freecadweb.org) is a free, open source parametric 3D modeling application.
 It is made primarily to model real-world objects, ranging from small electronic components up to large objects such as buildings and civil engineering projects, with a strong focus on 3D-printable objects.
-FreeCAD is free to download, use, distribute and modify, and its source code is open and published under the very permissive [LGPL](https   *//en.wikipedia.org/wiki/GNU_Lesser_General_Public_License) license.
+FreeCAD is free to download, use, distribute and modify, and its source code is open and published under the very permissive [LGPL](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License) license.
 The data you produce with FreeCAD is fully yours, and can be recovered without FreeCAD.

 FreeCAD is also fundamentally a social project, as it is developed and maintained by a community of developers and users united by their passion for FreeCAD.